The Best OT Student Resources (2024)

 To thrive in OT school, you definitely need to keep your nose to the grindstone.

-It has been ten years since I (Sarah Lyon, OTR/L) was in OT school, and I remember those years as the busiest time of my life.
+It has been over ten years since I (Sarah Lyon, OTR/L) was in OT school, and I still remember my academic years as the busiest time of my life.

-In retrospect, I spent the entire time in survival mode, and I did not invest time in figuring out how to simplify and streamline processes.
-And then when I started working, and wanted to reference my student materials, I simply couldn’t find them.
+In retrospect, I spent my entire student career in survival mode—and I did not invest in figuring out how to simplify and streamline processes.
+Then, when I graduated and got my first OT job—and wanted to reference my student materials—I simply couldn’t find them.

-This article contains my own advice—along with the advice of a recent student, Emily Lieberman, MA, OTS—to help occupational therapy students thrive.
-In it, we attempt to gather the best resources for OT and COTA students in one place.
+That’s what inspired me to write this article.
+It contains my own advice—along with tips from recent OT students Emily Lieberman, MA, OTS; Andy Nielsen, OT; and Alana Woolley, OTD, OTR/L—to help occupational therapy students thrive.
+In it, we attempt to curate the best resources for OT and COTA students in one place.

 Please, don’t be like me.

-I paid for my disorganization in school for years afterwards.
+I paid for my disorganization in school for years after graduation.

-I found myself hauling boxes of scattered papers and disorganized notebooks each time we moved because I wasn’t sure what was important.
+I found myself hauling boxes of scattered papers and notebooks each time we moved, because I wasn’t sure what was important.

 And forget about finding something to reference when I actually needed it!